Fair Resource Allocation in Weakly Coupled Markov Decision Processes: EXPERIMENTAL DESIGN

 \subsection{Hyperparameters}

 In our experimental setup, we chose PPO algorithm to implement the count-proportion based architecture.
 The hidden layers are fully connected and the Tanh activation function is used.
 There are two layers, with each layer consisting of 64 units.
-The learning rates for the actor is set to $5 \times 10^{-4}$ and the critic is set to $3 \times 10^{-4}$.
+The learning rate for the actor is set to $5 \times 10^{-4}$ and the critic is set to $3 \times 10^{-4}$. {The Vanilla-DRL baseline uses the same network architecture as PPO, with two hidden layers of 64 neurons each, but with a softmax output layer for its stochastic policy.}